bepronetwork/grants-program/WorldBox.md

 * **FTE:**  TBD
 * **Costs:** TBD

 * Create WorldBox DEX - This will contain a single liquidity pool of USDC which can only be swapped for WOX tokens, which are held in various Prize Pool wallets (established for each production built on the system), as well as in user wallets.
 WOX tokens of a value equivalent to each USDC input are auto-minted and sent to the relevant wallet(s), with said USDC being inserted into the liquidity pool.
 The DEX needs to keep track of the total circulating supply of WOX tokens and calculate their value according to Total USDC in the liquidity pool.
 WOX tokens are burnt when swapped for USDC.
 Incoming transactions (i.e USDC into the pool) are charged a 3% fee, outgoing transactions (i.e. USDC out of pool) are charged 10%.
-Half of these fees, which are paid in WOX, are sent to the WorldBox Dev wallet, the other half are burned (i.e. removed from total circulating supply). @Luke This would include a page added to the WorldBox.tv website at a later. so please include.
+Half of these fees, which are paid in WOX, are sent to the WorldBox Dev wallet, the other half are burned (i.e. removed from total circulating supply).
 * Hold Stage 1 ICO - Backers pre-purchase a limited quantity of WOX tokens which will only be minted and airdropped just before the 1st production goes live.
 Backers will also be airdropped rare Earning Multiplier NFTs according to their invested amount.
 (The capital raised from this Stage 1 ICO will be used to fund the pre-production of the first interactive show and develop interactive advertising packages for prospective advertisers.
 It will also fund elements of App development not covered by the Bepro grant.
 Funds raised may also be used to attach an A list actor to the project which would substantially increase its marketability.)

 #### Development roadmap